Last Updated on June 15, 2023 by Grow with Bovees

-How Do You Prepare Clay Soil for Grass?
+How Do You Prepare Clay Soil for Grass Seed?

-Take time to prepare the clay soil before seeding your lawn to grow the best grass in clay soil.
+Take your time amending clay soil before seeding your lawn to grow the best grass in clay soil.

 The good news is that there are plenty of organic options to improve clay soil without costing much time or money:

-- Leaves: If you have a leaf mulcher, spread a generous amount of green and brown leaves onto your clay soil to improve decomposition.
+- Leaves: If you have a handheld leaf picker upper, spread a generous amount of green and brown leaves onto your clay soil to improve decomposition.
 Leaves help useful microbes to proliferate and keep the soil moist.